tizianoj/dir2box/README.md

 A simple python daemon for uploading a filesystem directory to dropbox.
 Developed in order to upload files from my home surveillance ftp server (a RaspberryPi :-) ) as soon as files are uploaded.

-Create your own application at https://www.dropbox.com/developers/app, get an access token and save it into config.py
+Create your own application at https://www.dropbox.com/developers/app, get an access token and save it into config.py.
+App has to be able to work with Core APIs and to manage files.

 Then all the fies in DIR_TO_MONITOR (settings in config.py) will be watched.
 When a new file arrivez there, a subdirectory with date pattern will be created and file will be time prefixed and moved there.
 An identical structure